Chapter Nine: Long-Term Investments

 Companies may also elect to measure certain financial assets (and liabilities) at fair value.
 This option essentially allows many "available-for-sale" and "held-to-maturity" investments to instead be measured at fair value (with unrealized gains and losses reported in earnings), similar to the approach used for trading securities.
-This relatively new accounting option is indicative of a continuing evolution toward valued-based accounting in lieu of traditional historical cost-based approaches.
+This accounting option is indicative of a continuing evolution by the Financial Accounting Standards Board toward value-based accounting in lieu of traditional historical cost-based approaches.
 Importantly, the decision to apply the fair value option to a particular investment is irrevocable.

 Other comprehensive income (OCI) is somewhat unique.
 Begin by recognizing that the accounting profession embraces the all-inclusive approach to measuring income.
 This essentially means that all transactions and events make their way through net income.
 This has not always been the case; once only operational items were included in the income statement (a current operating concept of income).

-Despite the all-inclusive approach, there are a few areas where accounting rules have evolved to provide for special circumstances.
+Despite the all-inclusive approach, there are a few circumstances where accounting rules provide for special treatment.
 Such is the case with Unrealized Gain/Loss - OCI.
 The changes in value on available-for-sale securities are recognized, not in operating income as with trading securities, but instead in this unique account.
 There are two reporting options for OCI.
 Some companies report OCI within a broader statement of comprehensive income, while others prepare a separate schedule reconciling net income to total comprehensive income.

 Assume that Webster acquired an investment in Merriam Corporation.
 The intent was not for trading purposes, control, or to exert significant influence.
 Thus, the investment was classified as available-for-sale.
 The following entry was needed on March 3, 20X6, the day Webster bought stock of Merriam: